corespring/corespring-container/modules/docs/src/docs/components/index.md

 On the server side the component must define 1 method `respond` that takes the model, the answer and some settings.

 ## Folder Structure

+The basic folder structure for all components is like so:

+    ```bash
+        org/
+          comp/
+            package.json
+            src/
+              client/
+              server/
+            test/
+              client/
+              server/
+    ```

 ## Client